umbraco/UmbracoDocs/Umbraco-Heartcore/Tutorials/Querying-With-GraphQL/index.md

 ---
 versionFrom: 8.0.0
-meta.Title: "Querying Umbraco Heartcore with GraphQL" meta.Description: "Learn how to query Umbraco Heartcore with GraphQL."
+meta.Title: "Querying Umbraco Heartcore with GraphQL"
+description: "Learn how to query Umbraco Heartcore with GraphQL."
 ---

 # Querying Umbraco Heartcore with GraphQL